jan-kasi/school-notes/notes/01 Intro and William Alston's Ordinary Language.md

   - that transcendence means we cannot know **anything**
   - that knowledge must be absolutely certain
   - that knowing the function means we know the nature
     - counter point: does Alston make this claim?
-No. Indeed, perhaps posing this question is misunderstannding Alston...
+No. Indeed, perhaps posing this question is misunderstanding Alston...